Dr. Wess Stafford, President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.

-Wess’ life experiences have uniquely prepared him for his role as Compassion's President & CEO.
-With earned degrees from Moody Bible Institute, Biola University, and Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, “Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."
-As a boy, the son of missionaries to the Ivory Coast, Wess was one of the village children watched over by a wise and loving African "extended family."
-But his young heart was often broken when African friends died from the cruel ravages of poverty.
-Wess feels privileged to continue his parents' commitment to the poor and to now minister to those who have always been so close to his heart.
+Wess’ life experiences have uniquely prepared him for this role.
+With earned undergraduate degrees from Moody Bible Institute, Biola University and a master’s degree from Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, “Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village.”

-Wess joined the staff of Compassion International in 1977 and has worked for the ministry both overseas and at the Global Ministry Center.
-He has served as president since 1993.
+Wess joined the staff of Compassion International in 1977 and worked with the ministry, both overseas and at headquarters.
+He served as President for 20 years.

 Wess is a veteran, having served four years in the U.S. Army as a linguist in military intelligence.

 He is also an avid outdoorsman and committed family man, living on a small ranch near Colorado Springs, Colorado, with his wife Donna who was a Compassion sponsor even before she met Wess.
 They have two daughters, Jenny and Katie — the two children in the world for whom Wess is the greatest advocate of all.